Sofia Richie Goes Braless In See-Through White Shirt & Tight Snakeskin Pants

 Sofia Richie continues to show off her chic style and sexy curves as she and boyfriend Scott Disick remain in New York for Fashion Week.
 The Daily Mail reports that the pair were spotted out yet again on Monday, and that the young model showed some skin as she hit the town.

-Sofia and Scott were photographed strolling the streets of NYC on this week, and Richie’s outfit stole the show.
+Sofia and Scott were photographed strolling the streets of NYC this week, and Sofia’s outfit stole the show.
 The model rocked a pair of skintight, brown leather snakeskin pants, which hugged her figure and flaunted her curvy hips.

-Richie also ditched her bra as she sported a tiny, see-through white tank top, that left little to the imagination as her bare chest could be spotted underneath.
+Sofia also ditched her bra as she sported a tiny, see-through white tank top that left little to the imagination, as her bare chest could be spotted underneath.

-Sofia, who is the daughter of music icon Lionel Richie, had her long, blonde hair parted down the center and styled in sleek, straight strands, which fell down her back and cascaded over her shoulders.
+Sofia, who is the daughter of music icon Lionel Richie, had her long, blond hair parted down the center and styled in sleek, straight strands, which fell down her back and cascaded over her shoulders.

-Richie also rocked a full face of makeup for the outing, which consisted of a bronzed glow, shimmering eye shadow, and long lashes.
+Sofia also rocked a full face of makeup for the outing, which consisted of a bronzed glow, shimmering eye shadow, and long lashes.
 She also added a light pink glossy color on her lips, pink blush on her cheeks, and a shining highlighter on her face to complete her glam look.

 Sofia accessorized the ensemble with some gold bangle bracelets on her wrist, a pair of strappy black heels, and a small black handbag, which she slung over her shoulder.